 - Ignition system: No more pilot light!
-Today’s furnaces have intermittent, direct-spark or hot-surface ignitions, thereby eliminating the need for a constant flame.
-This makes them more energy efficient
+Today’s furnaces have intermittent, direct-spark, or hot-surface ignitions, thereby eliminating the need for a constant flame, which makes them more energy-efficient

 - Heat exchanger: Look for a heat exchanger that’s made of stainless steel for corrosion resistance.
 Stainless steel construction also maximizes strength against thermal fatigue.

-- Premium filters: Many high-efficiency furnaces come with electrostatic or HEPA filters, which do a better job of trapping particulates than standard air filters.
+- Premium filters: Many high-efficiency furnaces come with electrostatic or HEPA filters, which better trap particulates than standard air filters.
 An electrostatic filter uses an electrical charge to trap particulates.
 A HEPA filter, meanwhile, is denser than a standard filter.